8 Anatomy of Aircraft & Spacecraft

 However, not all commercial airplanes are powered by turbofan engines, and turboshaft engines that drive propellers, i.e., turboprops, may power smaller commuter airplanes.
 Smaller airplanes (e.g., general aviation types) will usually be powered by piston engines, i.e., a reciprocating internal combustion engine driving a single propeller or perhaps in a twin-engine configuration.
 With few exceptions, helicopters will use one or more turboshaft engines.

 An essential consideration in designing a multi-engine airplane is its ability to fly safely if one engine fails during its flight, called the One Engine Inoperative (OEI) flight.
-For a twin-engine airplane, each engine must be powerful enough to continue the flight, even though this gives the airplane reduced performance levels.
+For a twin-engine airplane, each engine must be powerful enough to continue the flight, even though this reduces the airplane’s performance levels.
 Therefore, OEI flight performance is an important design consideration for all multi-engine airplanes.
 This aspect is scrutinized during flight testing and certification to prove that the airplane can still safely fly OEI.

 Why a “plane” is not an “airplane”